FzS92/ChatAdvisor/README.md

 # Chat Advisor
-This is a Python application that uses the OpenAI API to generate suggested answers for a given chat history.
+This is a Python application that uses ChatGPT to generate suggested answers for a given chat history.
 It takes input in the form of a chat history and user information, and provides two types of answers: a longer answer and a shorter answer.

 The code for this project is also published on HuggingFace Space.
 You can access the web interface and try out the Chat Advisor by visiting the following link: